jhirsi/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

     * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_FAIL` - This error indicates a failure in applying a valid update.
 If this error persists, create a ticket in `DevZone`_ with the modem trace.

     * :c:macro:`LWM2M_CARRIER_ERROR_CONFIGURATION` - This error indicates that an illegal object configuration was detected.

+    * :c:macro:`LWM2M_CARRIER_ERROR_INTERNAL` - This error indicates an unrecoverable error between the modem and carrier library.
+The LwM2M carrier library will only recover upon reboot.

 Device objects
 **************